 We conduct direct sales in the United States, the United Kingdom, Germany, France, Spain, Sweden and Canada.
 We sell primarily through distributors in other countries.
-Aggregate sales to our largest customer, GE Healthcare, a distributor with end-users similar to ours, accounted for approximately 6% of our revenues for the year ended December 31, 2011 compared to 10% of our revenues for the year ended December 31, 2010.
+Aggregate sales to our largest customer, GE Healthcare, a distributor with end-users similar to ours, accounted for approximately 6% of our revenues for the year ended December 31, 2010.
 The decrease was due to GE Healthcare's acceleration of orders of our Nanovue Microvolume Spectrophotometer product during 2010 to secure an exclusive right to that product's technology.
-As a result, GE Heathcare ordered the Nanovue product at rates below their sell-through rates as they reduced their inventory for most of 2011.
+As a result, GE Healthcare ordered the Nanovue product at rates below their sell-through rates as they reduced their inventory for most of 2011.
 We have several thousand customers worldwide and no other customer accounted for more than 5% of our revenues for such periods.
 Our September 2009 acquisition of Denville expanded our U.S. field sales capabilities and provided direct access to the laboratory consumables market.